 a real tried and true stained glass cement,

-with the quality you want at a price that works.
+with the quality you want, at a price that works.

 whether you call it cement, caulk, packing, grout, putty, glazing, mud, or simply too expensive, you want and need a recipe to make your own.

 sometime in 1991, i decided to create a similar quality product myself. after tweaking with ingredients, i found what i believe to be a very comparable

 product. low cost and easy to make, i have been using it problem free ever since.

-this recipe creates a mud product that cures hard, yet pliable. it does not crack and fall out after time. it simply works.
+this recipe creates a mud product that cures hard, yet pliable. it does not crack, shrink, or fall out after time. it simply works.

 the benefits of my cement:

 • a dramatic decrease in cost. there are pre-mixed cements available, but the costs are very high. tag on shipping/hazard charges and you will be paying far too much. the cost to make my cement is around $9 per gallon, more or less, depending on local area ingredient costs.

 • no more running out of cement and having to wait for the costly new cement order to arrive. the readily available ingredients for my cement are easily stored and on hand to make fresh cement whenever you need it. your local big hardware stores carry all the ingredients. make as much or as little as you need. you no longer have to buy many little tubs or deal with big awkward cans.